 As a weather indicator : being so close to some stunning mountains does mean that we sometimes get some spectacular summer storms.
 Don’t be put off, the south of the lake gets a lot less than the northern resorts of Limone, Riva & Malcesine and they are also short lived.
 What’s the lake got to do with this ?
 It will probably change colour and get darker before the rain arrives so if it’s getting cloudy keep your eye on it.

 Water : tap water is drinkable although the high mineral content means it has a taste we’re not used to.
 Bottled water is readily available and cheaper than back home.
 There are also many public water taps which have fresh spring water where you can fill up your bottles.
 If it’s not drinkable it will say ‘acqua non portabili’.
+It’s not usual for restaurants here to serve tap water but they should if you ask.

 Chemists : they also close for the long siesta and have a day off during the week too however one in the area will remain open and each chemist will display the list so you know where you have to go.